 Not minor if: The records were heavily damaged (e.g., illegible) and the licensee was either not permitted to or unable to reconstruct the records.

-Example e: The licensee declared an IROFS vacuum breaker inoperable as a result of a failed surveillance test (e.g., test was performed but failed to operate).
+Example 7e: The licensee declared an IROFS vacuum breaker inoperable as a result of a failed surveillance test (e.g., test was performed but failed to operate).
 Only one IROFS remained available and reliable to prevent a nuclear criticality accident.
 Inspector follow-up concluded that the licensee failed to implement a management measure or license requirement.

 The violation: Failure to implement management measures to ensure that IROFS were available and reliable to perform their intended safety function as required by 10 CFR 70.61(e) and 70.62(d).